-The enterprise fund operating revenues of \$2,454,353 exceeded operational expenses of \$2,338,225, resulting in an operating income of \$116,128.
-Interest income of \$314,256, operating payroll of \$412,027 and unused contingency caused a lesser deficiency in change of net position than budgeted.
+The enterprise fund operating revenues of \$2,556,526 were exceeded by operational expenses of \$2,605,885, resulting in an operating income (loss) of \$(49,359).
+Tap fees of \$514,031 and an unused contingency caused a lesser deficiency in change of net position than budgeted.

-As of the end of the current fiscal year, the District's enterprise fund reported an ending net position balance of \$18,709,412 which consisted of \$12,319,965 in net investment in capital assets and the remaining \$6,389,447 being unrestricted for use by the District in future years.
+As of the end of the current fiscal year, the District's enterprise fund reported an ending net position balance of \$19,462,816 which consisted of \$11,762,034 in net investment in capital assets and the remaining \$7,700,782 being unrestricted for use by the District in future years.

-Budget variances: Variances in the general fund were mostly in line with budget and netted positively to \$35 primarily due to a decrease in specific ownership taxes than budgeted netted with overall savings in expenditures.
+Budget variances: Variances in the general fund were mostly in line with budget and netted negatively due to an increase in salaries in wages, partially offset by an increase in property tax revenues.
 The enterprise fund had mostly positive variances.
-These positive variances netted to \$977,797.
-The large overall positive variance was due largely to lower capital outlays, and a positive contingency budget.
+These positive variances netted to \$974,955.
+The large overall positive variance was due largely to lower capital outlays, higher tap fees, and a positive contingency budget.
 Details of the variances by fund can be seen on pages E1 through F2 of this report.

-Capital assets: The District's total capital assets decreased by \$779,408 as a result of capital outlays less than depreciation expense.
+Capital assets: The District's total capital assets decreased by \$733,014 as a result of capital outlays less than depreciation expense.
 Additional information as well as a detailed classification of the District's net capital assets can be found in the Notes to the Financial Statements.

-Long-term debts: During 2023 the District continued to make scheduled payments on its long-term debts.
+Long-term debts: During 2024 the District continued to make scheduled payments on its long-term debts.
 Details of the District's long-term obligations are contained in the Notes to the Financial Statements.